gwen-interpreter/gwen/doc/START.md

 ### Evaluating features with meta

 Again, like before, we can capture these exact steps in a feature file.
-Create the following _MetaMath.feature_ file in the _gwen.sample_ package in the _src/main/resources_ folder:
+Create the following _MetaMath.feature_ file in the _features/sample/math
+folder:

 _MetaMath.feature_
 ```